 - Pull — Shift weight back slightly to make punches fall short

-Tyson would bob and weave his way inside, slipping jabs and crosses, then explode with devastating uppercuts and hooks when he emerged.
+Tyson would bob and weave his way inside, slipping jabs and crosses, then explode with devastating uppercuts and hooks.

 Signature Tyson Combinations